Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 * There's no excuse to avoid grammar check browser plugins.
 * View releases on browsers with different engines.
-* Always preview the mobile presentation to be passable (but don't expect a nice layout on small screens).
+* Always preview the mobile presentation to ensure it is passable and navigable (but don't expect a pretty layout on small screens).

 ## Limitations